netanel152/CQRS_And_MediatR_System/README.md

 # CQRS and MediatR in ASP.NET Core

-This project demonstrates the implementation of **CQRS (Command Query Responsibility Segregation)** and **MediatR** pattern in an ASP.NET Core Web API application.
+This project demonstrates the implementation of **CQRS (Command Query Responsibility Segregation)** and **MediatR** patterns in an ASP.NET Core Web API application.
 It uses **MediatR** to handle commands and queries, separating the read and write operations for better scalability and maintainability.

 ## Technologies Used

-- **.NET Core 6/7** (adjust according to your version)
+- **.NET Core 8**
 - **MediatR**
 - **Entity Framework Core**
 - **CQRS Pattern**